apache/incubator-devlake-website/docs/GettingStarted/HelmSetup.md

 ## Troubleshooting

-If you run into any problem, please check the [Troubleshooting](/Troubleshooting/Installation.md) or [create an issue](https://github.com/apache/incubator-devlake/issues)
+If you run into any problems, please check the [Troubleshooting](/Troubleshooting/Installation.md) or [create an issue](https://github.com/apache/incubator-devlake/issues)